Jaime Colson: Early life and education

 Colson was born in Tubagua, Puerto Plata, Dominican Republic on 13 January 1901, to parents Antonio González, a Spanish merchant, and Juana María Colson Tradwell, who was born in Puerto Plata and was the daughter of American immigrants.
 His maternal grandparents were Henry Colson and Mary Eliza Tradwell, Anglo-American immigrants from Boston.
 He received his early education in Santo Domingo, and showed an interest in art at an early age.

 Following the encouragement of his mother, Colson travelled to Barcelona in 1919 to study art.
 There he studied at the Barcelona School of Fine Arts under the tutelage of painters Cecilio Pla, Julio Romero de Torres, and Pedro Carbonell.
 During this time the young Jaime González Colson decided to go by his maternal surname and drop his paternal surname, considering it too common.
 His earliest works were influenced by Noucentisme, the prevailing artistic and literary aesthetic in Barcelona at the time, as well other avant-garde movements of the era.
 In 1920, he moved to Madrid and from 1920 to 1923, he attended the San Fernando School of Fine Arts in Madrid, where he took classes with José Moreno Carbonero, Joaquín Sorolla y Bastidas, and José Garnelo.
-After his formative years in Madrid, he returned to Barcelona where he was presented at the Real Círculo Artístico, by Santiago Rusinol and Joaquin Terruella Matilla.
+After his formative years in Madrid, he returned to Barcelona where he was presented at the Real Círculo Artístico, by Santiago Rusiñol and Joaquin Terruella Matilla.

 He lived in Paris from 1924 to 1934, where he discovered the works of Pablo Picasso and Giorgio De Chirico, which greatly influenced his paintings from the 30's-40's.
 During this time, Colson dove deeper into Cubist and Surrealist aesthetics, evoking a return to the classic and an irreality.